RafaySystems/envmgr/terraform/vmware/101-caas-vmware/README.md

 This values file will be utilized by the configuration script during the setup process.
 Feel free to adjust any other settings as needed to match your requirements.

+## Assumptions

+1. **Access to VMware vSphere Infrastructure:** Ensure that you have access to the VMware vSphere Infrastructure.

+2. **Linux Machine for Rafay GitOps Docker Agent:** Access to any Linux machine within VMware vSphere Infrastructure is required to install the Rafay GitOps Docker agent.
+This agent facilitates connectivity to the vCenter API, enabling the successful execution of Terraform code.

+3. **Git Client Installation:** A Git client must be installed on the machine and configured for push/pull operations.

+4. **Docker Installation:** Docker needs to be installed on the machine to support the required functionalities.